 The information provided here is not a replacement for a doctor.
 You shouldn't use it for the purpose of self-diagnosing or self-medicating but rather so you can have a more informed discussion with a professional TCM practitioner.

 Facial pain can be the consequence of several so-called “patterns of disharmony” in Chinese Medicine.

 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like facial pain here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here facial pain is often associated with epigastric pain, epigastrium fullness and feeling of heaviness in the pattern “Damp-Heat in the Stomach”.
+For instance here facial pain is often associated with epigastric pain, epigastrium fullness and feeling of heaviness in the pattern “/tcm-education-center/patterns/damp-heat-in-the-stomach”.